marblejs/docs/overview/routing.md

 As we know - every API requires composable routing.
 Lets assume that we have a separate **User** feature where its API endpoints respond to _GET_ and _POST_ methods on `/user` path.

 {% hint style="info" %}
 Since Marble.js. v2.0, you can choose between two ways of defining HTTP routes - using [`EffectFactory`](../api-reference/core/core-effectfactory.md) or using [`r.pipe`](../api-reference/core/r.pipe.md) operators.
-For example purposes lets stick to the second, newest way, which has more functional flavor and is more composable.
+In this example we will stick to the second, newer way, which has a more functional flavor and is more composable.
 {% endhint %}

 `r.pipe` is an indexed monad builder used for collecting information about Marble REST route details, like: _path_, request _method type_, _middlewares_ and connected _Effect_.